Who is this program for?

 - It includes the following topics: Integrating into Campus Life, Classroom Culture, Understanding Spoken English, Written Communication, Oral Presentations, and Campus and Community Resources.

-By joining PAL, you will gain the opportunity to experience and engage in the following:
+By joining PAL, you will have the opportunity to do the following:

-- Make connections and build networks.
+- Make connections and build networks at MSU.
 The other students in your cohort can be a good support system once classes begin.

-- A student perspective.
+- Develop a student perspective.
 By participating in discussions with former PAL students, asking questions, hearing about their experiences, both socially and academically, gaining invaluable insights.

-- Specialized guest lecture workshops.
+- Attend specialized guest lecture workshops.
 A few examples are: academic reading and writing, MSU Writing Center, MSU Library, “Effective Teamwork and Communication.”

 - Gain practical classroom experience.
 The class is discussion focused and group work centered which prepares you for small and mid-sized classes at MSU.